davidtian278-hue/slopegrade/README.md

 # Gradescope PDF merger

-Turn a Gradescope bulk export into one chatbot-friendly PDF without losing which pages belong to which submission.
+Turn a Gradescope bulk export into one easily readble PDF without losing which pages belong to which submission.

 The merged PDF contains: